 The rise of remote work has brought with it communications challenges for many workplaces.
-As many employees now work from home, IT leaders are revisiting their phone system, which also includes its VoIP architecture.
+As many employees now work from home, IT leaders are revisiting their phone system, which also includes its underlying VoIP architecture.

 Upgrading your phone system is no small feat.
 There are a few different ways to provide reliable connectivity for employees while keeping costs in check.

-In this guide, we’ll give you a straightforward approach to planning out a scalable VoIP architecture for your company.
+In this guide, we’ll give you a straightforward approach to planning out a scalable VoIP network for your company.
 Plus, we’ll include nifty VoIP network diagrams to show you how it all works.

 You’ll be able to tackle your virtual phone system and empower your employees with tools and best practices that will take their work to the next level.

 Let’s jump right in!